Dog Breed Directory

 Treatment:

-Surgical repair (TPLO, TTA), strict rest, physical therapy, joint supplements.
+Surgical repair (TPLO, TTA, extracapsular), strict rest, physical therapy, joint supplements, weight management.

 Von Willebrand's Disease

-An inherited bleeding disorder caused by deficient or defective von Willebrand factor (vWF), a protein crucial for blood clotting.
+Inherited bleeding disorder caused by deficiency or defect in von Willebrand factor (vWF), essential for platelet adhesion.

 Symptoms: